-In addition to over half a million people in our primary area, thousands come here to spend their vacatrend at our resorts.
+In addition to over half a million people in our primary area. thousands come here tons on their vakas tons on their vakas tons on their vakas tons on their sects.
 Write or wire for details.
-JAMES A. WAGNER Manager-Director
+A. WAGNER Manager-Director